tcler/tcler.github.io/_posts/2020-07-27-netapp-ontap-simulator-on-libvirt-kvm.md

 ---
 ### Big Update(2020-08-08):
-I‘ve also automated the installation and configuration process that must be done in VNC session.
+I've also automated the installation and configuration process that must be done in VNC session.
 see: [ontap-simulator-in-kvm project](https://github.com/tcler/ontap-simulator-in-kvm)